 You don’t need a system information utility to find this information.
 Windows shows it in several different places.

-To find this information in Windows 10’s Settings app, navigate to Settings > System > About.
+To find this information in the Windows 10 or Windows 11 Settings app, navigate to Settings > System > About.
 Look under “Device specifications.”
 The name of your computer’s processor and its speed are displayed to the right of “Processor.”

-You can press Windows+I to open the Settings app quickly.
-You can also press the Windows key, type “About” to search your Start menu for this settings screen, and click the “About This PC” shortcut that appears.
+You can press Windows+i to open the Settings app quickly.
+You can also press the Windows key, type “About” to search your Start menu for this Settings screen, and then click the “About This PC” shortcut that appears.

-Windows 10’s Task Manager shows detailed CPU information, too.
+The Task Manager on Windows 10 and Windows 11 shows detailed CPU information, too.
 Right-click your taskbar and select “Task Manager” or press Ctrl+Shift+Esc to launch it.
 Click the “Performance” tab and select “CPU.”
 The name and speed of your computer’s CPU appear here.
 (If you don’t see the Performance tab, click “More Details.”)

 You’ll also see real-time CPU usage data and other details, including the number of cores your computer’s CPU has.